branyang02/gsplat/README.md

 # Usage

-Scripts are provided in the `example` directory.
+Scripts are provided in the `3d_semantic` directory.

 1. Preprocess data